vanheaven-ui/capstone-html-css/README.md

 ### Setup

--Fork the repo to your remote repository.
+- Fork the repo to your remote repository.
--Clone or download the repository to your local machine.
+- Clone or download the repository to your local machine.

 ### Install